DanojaDias/ServersidePDFGenerator/README.md

 ```java
 public void setTitleCoordinates(float[] titleCoordinates)
 ```
 Set the title Coordinates.
-This takes a size 2 array which takes the x, y coodinates
+This takes a size 2 array which takes the x, y coordinates

 ###Header Info Configurations